RiteshChepuri/Simple-Password-Generator/README.md

 # Simple-Password-Generator
-A Strong Password will be Generated and will be Copied to Clipboard\
+A Strong Password will be Generated and will be Copied to Clipboard

-Required Libraries for this Project are Random Words and Pyperclip\
+Required Libraries for this Project are Random Words and Pyperclip

-To Install Libraries\
+To Install Libraries

-`pip install pyperclip`\
+`pip install pyperclip`

-`pip install Random-Word`\
+`pip install Random-Word`

-sRemaining Libraries are preinstalled with Python
+Remaining Libraries are preinstalled with Python